unavi-xyz/unavi/apps/docs/docs/faq.md

 ### What is the Wired?

-The Wired is a virtual worlds platform that runs in the browser.
-Anyone can create a space for free and invite others to join them.
+The Wired is an **open and decentralized** web-based metaverse platform.
+Anyone can create a space for free and invite others to join them through a link.

 ### What platforms do you support?